A Basement Remodel Boosts a Petite Footprint

 Guest blog post by Sweeten homeowner Gordon

 Our home, a brick townhouse in the Sunnyside Garden Historic District, was built in 1925 in one of the first planned communities inspired by the English Garden Movement in the United States.
 This enclave in the borough of Queens was originally developed to promote green space and community while providing affordable housing to working-class folks.
-We’d been living in the neighborhood for some time when we purchased the house, a former rental that hadn’t been improved since the early ‘90s.
+Tracy, a financial analyst, and I, a teacher, had been living in the neighborhood for some time when we purchased the house, a former rental that hadn’t been improved since the early ‘90s.
 We had a lot of ideas for updating it.

 We felt lucky to find a three-story home of roughly 1,200 square feet, or 400 square feet per floor.
 The townhouse had three bedrooms and two bathrooms, and that was more than enough for the two of us, our cats, Laurel and Juniper, and our dog, Ballou.
 We wanted to gut-renovate both baths and overhaul our underutilized basement.
 If we could squeeze in maximum function on every level, the house would feel more modern and bigger.